Gov. Tim Walz announces 2023 fishing opener in his hometown of Mankato

 There are more than 150 lakes within 30 minutes of Mankato.
 There are also three state water trails and the region has more than 50 miles of paved walking and biking trails, according to a release from the governor's office.

 Both Walz and Jensen are familiar with the region.
-Mankato is the governor's hometown and he represented the First District in Congress for years before he was elected statewide.
+Not only is Mankato the governor's hometown, he also represented the First District in Congress for years before he was elected statewide.
 He held his first fishing opener in Albert Lea in 2019.

 Jensen's hometown is Sleepy Eye, about an hour west of the site of the opener.

-Walz went to north central Minnesota in May for this year's opener on Lake Winnibigoshish, on the Leech Lake Reservation, near Deer River.
-Walz caught a walleye while on the water with Leech Lake Chairman Faron Jackson Sr. and Minnesota Fishing Hall of Fame guide Rory Haaland.
+Walz went to north-central Minnesota in May for this year's opener on Cut Foot Sioux Lake on the Leech Lake Reservation, near Deer River.
+Walz caught a walleye while on the water with Leech Lake Chairman Faron Jackson Sr. and Minnesota Fishing Hall of Fame guide Tom Neustrom.

 The annual Governor's Fishing Opener has been held since 1948 to highlight the cultural and economic importance of the sport.
 This will be the 75th Governor's Opener, the first in Mankato and only the fifth held in the southern part of the state, Walz said.